 External windows and doors other than those utilized in an entrance, W.C. or bathrooms are not to contain reflective, frosted, coloured or patterned film on glass unless approved by the HFDR.

-Buildings are encouraged to use a variety of external materials.
-The following maximum proportions apply for the external wall materials (excludes joinery, glazing, garage door and roof):
+Buildings are encouraged to use a variety of external materials (excludes joinery, glazing, garage door and roof):